schellj/scamp-go/README.md

    - [ ] Modify when sent based on message token
  - [ ] Nuke `session` code and move to `message` with bidirectional packet streams
  - [ ] Audit how connections are freed from demux lookup structure
+ - [ ] RequestId should be generated on Message allocation, not Message send

 Important Restructuring